 Given the bootstrapped nature of my business, I could not afford separate individuals for procurement, accounts, and inventory.
-So, I was hands-on involved with everything ranging from procurement, product development, taste and quality of the end product, PR activities, accounts, etc.
+So, I was hands-on and involved with everything ranging from procurement, product development, taste and quality of the end product, PR activities, accounts, etc.

 Every morning at 4 AM my day started with procuring fresh raw materials and continued till 11 PM once the outlets were shut and the accounts were tallied.